Pratikshinde55/jenkins-aws-web-deployment/README.md

 Following are the ways of connect to jenkins:

-1. Web GUI
+1. WebUI
 2. CLI
 3. API

-Install and steup of jenkins bye Web GUI:
+Install and steup of jenkins bye WebUI:

 For this i use AWS Cloud EC2 instance amazon linux ami, In this instance i install jenkins.